 Recent years have seen remarkable growth in the trading relationship between India and Australia, fuelled by the many complementarities between the two economies.
 Two-way trade in goods and services has grown in value from $6.8 billion in FY2003-04 to $14.8 billion in FY2013-14.

 India is the world's largest democracy and is a market of 1.2 billion people.
 Its youthful population, diversified economy and growth trajectory present significant opportunity for Australian business, especially in the agriculture, energy, manufacturing, mining and services sectors.

 Negotiations to conclude a Comprehensive Economic Cooperation Agreement between Australia and India were launched in May 2011.
-There have been six rounds of negotiations, the most recent of which was held in December 2014.
+There have been seven rounds of negotiations, the most recent of which was held in April 2015.